 (ii) Wine, sparkling wine, sherry, cider, beer and other alcoholic beverages: 20.5%; and

-(iii) Natural and artificial nonalcoholic beverages, including energetic and hypertonic drinks, and syrups as well as mineral or thermal water to which colorants, flavors or sweeteners have been added: 10%.
-However, if these beverages have a high sugar content, i.e., more than 15 grams per 240 milliliters, then the rate is increased to 18%.
+(iii) Natural and artificial nonalcoholic beverages, energy and hypertonic drinks, syrups and, in general, any other product that substitutes for such drinks or that serves to prepare similar drinks, as well as mineral or thermal water to which colorants, flavors or sweeteners have been added: 10%.
+However, if these beverages have a high sugar content, i.e., more than 15 grams per 240 milliliters, the rate is increased to 18%.

+Since non-alcoholic beverages are not defined in the VATL, the SII has used the technical definition used by the Ministry of Health, which, due to their composition, classifies hypotonic and isotonic drinks as well as nectars as non-alcoholic beverages, provided their ethyl alcohol content does not exceed 0.5% in volume.

 The tax is payable by the importer, the producer, the bottler and the distributor.
 On the other hand, the sale of these products by the retailer to the consumer is not subject to the additional tax.

 The additional tax paid on alcoholic beverages constitutes a tax credit against the additional tax collected on the taxpayer’s sales.
 The rules pertaining to the computation of this tax credit are the same as the rules applicable to VAT.